-The decrease in gross profit for the 13 weeks ended April 3, 2021 compared to the same period in fiscal 2020 was primarily the result of a decrease in comparable store sales (as discussed above), offset by new store growth.
-Our gross margin decreased modestly for the 13 weeks ended April 3, 2021 compared to the same period in fiscal 2020 primarily due to higher cost of sales as a percentage of sales as discussed previously.
+The decrease in gross profit for the 13 and 26 weeks ended July 3, 2021 compared to the same periods in fiscal 2020 was primarily the result of a decrease in comparable store sales (as discussed above), partially offset by new store growth.
+Our gross margin decreased for the 13 and 26 weeks ended July 3, 2021 compared to the same period in fiscal 2020 primarily due to higher cost of sales as a percentage of sales as discussed previously.